armen-gevorgyan/online-shop-services/documentation/user/Properties.md

 The user of the online shop services should have at least the following list of properties

 - ✔️ Name
   - ✔️ The mandatory property set/get methods are provided.
+- ✔️ Surname
+  - ✔️ The mandatory property set/get methods are provided.
-- 🬀 Password
+- 🬀 Middle Name
-    - 🬀 Mandatory
+  - 🬀 Secondary
-- 🬀 Activity
+- ✔️ Password
+    - ✔️ The mandatory property set/get methods are provided.
-    - 🬀 Mandatory
+- ✔️ Authorized
+  - ✔️ The mandatory property set/get methods are provided.
-        - 🔘 Login
+    - 🔘 On
-        - 🔘 Logoff
+    - 🔘 Off
 - 🬀 Email
   - 🬀 Secondary
 - 🬀 Date of birth
   - 🬀 Secondary
 - 🬀 Contact number
   - 🬀 Secondary
 - 🬀 Type
   - 🬀 Secondary
     - 🔘 Client
     - 🔘 Seller
     - 🔘 Both
 - 🬀 History of purchases
   - 🬀 Secondary
 - 🬀 History of sold items
   - 🬀 Secondary
+- 🬀 Activity
+  - 🬀 Secondary
+    - Keep the track of recent logins and from which OS the signing was done